men32z/tic-tac-toe/README.md

 # Collaborative Project: Tic-Tac-Toe Game
-This project consists of building the Tic Tac Toe Game. [here](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
+This project consists of building the Tic Tac Toe Game.
+You can find the original project specification [here](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 # Rules for TIC-TAC-TOE game: